A Year of Action

 In January and February, the President announced three more high-tech manufacturing institutes — next-generation power electronics in Raleigh, digital manufacturing and design in Chicago, and lightweight and modern metals in the Detroit area — and there are at least four more on the way.
 These institutes bring together companies, universities and community colleges, and government to co-invest in the development of world-leading manufacturing technologies and capabilities that U.S.-based manufacturers can apply in production.

-On February 19, the President signed an executive order requiring the completion of the International Trade Data System by December 2016, which will help businesses more easily transmit the data required by the U.S. Government to import or export cargo.
+FEBRUARY 19: The President signed an Executive Order requiring the completion of the International Trade Data System by December 2016, which will help businesses more easily transmit the data required by the U.S. government to import or export cargo.
 This will cut processing and approval times from days to minutes for businesses, especially small businesses, that export American-made goods and services.

 President Obama will continue calling on Congress to: